daily-co/pipecat-cloud-images/pipecat-starters/pstn_sip/README.md

             # the bot will start to speak as soon as the call connects
             await task.queue_frames([context_aggregator.user().get_context_frame()])
 ```

-### Dial-out
+In a future update, steps 2 and 3 will be handled by the Daily/bot.

-In dialout, the bot needs the number to be called, we use `dialout_setings` (an array
+### Dial-out setup (making calls from the bot)

-of obhect) to pass one or more phone numbers to the bot.
-See the example below.
+To make outbound calls, you need to provide the target phone number(s) in the `dialout_settings` array:

 ```bash
 curl --request POST \